-The AP® Summer Institute will be a valuable resource for teachers in connecting middle and high school students to a higher level of learning in the visual arts.
-It will give teachers the strategies and tools they need to engage their students in the development of higher visual studio art skills and computer knowledge.
+AP workshop will be a valuable resource for teachers in connecting high school students to a higher level of learning in the visual arts.
+This summer workshop will give teachers the strategies and tools they need to engage their students in the development of higher visual studio art skills and computer knowledge.

-Teachers will have an understanding of Advance Placement Studio Art Program to help students to prepare a portfolio.
-The teachers will learn a variety of old and new approaches to visual art styles and techniques, abstraction, expression, and the investigation of the principles and elements of Drawing, 2-D-Design and 3-D, art standards.
+Teachers will have an understanding of Advance Placement Studio Art Program to help students to prepare a portfolio starting at the mid and high school level.
+The teachers will learn a variety of approaches to representation, abstraction, expression, and the investigation of the principles and elements of art standards.

-The institute will provide lesson ideas for three levels for student learning; emerging, proficient, and advanced.
-These levels will not necessarily correspond to a particular grade level.
-Teachers will view a power point showing works in a portfolio demonstrating a Breadth and a Concentration of conceptual compositional and technical works of art, to address a very board interpretation of drawing, 2-D Design and 3D issues.
-Photography and various drawing and printing techniques will be incorporated in the activity lessons.
+The workshop will provide lesson ideas for advanced placement studio art.
+Teachers will view a power point showing works in a portfolio demonstrating a breadth of conceptual compositional and technical works of art, to address a very board interpretation of drawing, 2-D Design and 3D issues.
+Photography, Computer lessons and Drawing styles, plus innovative techniques will be incorporated in the activity lessons.